Manirampur Upazila: 1971 Liberation War

+Manirampur thana was controlled by Sector 8 of the Bangladesh Armed Forces during the 1971 Bangladesh Liberation War.

 Geography

 Manirampur is located at 23.0167°N 89.2333°E. Manirampur is the second largest upazila of Bangladesh with an area of 444.20 km2.
 Important low-lying areas include the Jhealdaha, Kedaria, Monaharpur and Moshihati beels.
 The main rivers in Manirampur are the Harihar and Vodra rivers.
 It is situated 12 mi from the district town.